COVID-19 pandemic in India: Freedom of expression

+During the COVID-19 pandemic, restrictions imposed under public health and emergency measures had implications for freedom of assembly in India.
+In July 2020, the International Commission of Jurists (ICJ) and the World Organisation Against Torture highlighted concerns raised in a United Nations Special Rapporteur's report regarding the use of emergency powers to impose broad prohibitions on peaceful protests and assemblies.
+The organisations noted that restrictions on public gatherings introduced during the pandemic should comply with international legal standards of legality, necessity, and proportionality, and cautioned against the use of public health measures to unduly suppress peaceful dissent.
+They emphasised that the right to freedom of peaceful assembly remains protected under international human rights law even during states of emergency.

 On 25 April 2021 the government confirmed that it had made an emergency order requiring at least 100 social media posts to be removed by Facebook, Instagram, and Twitter, which included posts that it believed were misinformation, inducing panic among the public, or obstructing the response to the pandemic.
 This included critical tweets by West Bengal Minister of Labour and Law Moloy Ghatak, filmmaker and journalist Vinod Kapri, MP Revanth Reddy, and actor Viineet Kumar.

 On 30 April 2021, in a suo moto case regarding the government's response to the pandemic, a Supreme Court of India bench headed by Justice Dhananjaya Y. Chandrachud commented on "free flow of information" and equated its restriction to contempt of court, "There should be free flow of information; we should hear voices of citizens.
 This is a national crisis.
 There should not be any presumption that the grievances raised on the internet are always false.[...] there should not be any kind of clampdown."

 On 21 May 2021, the Ministry of Electronics and Information Technology ordered social media outlets to remove all content that "names, refers to, or implies [an] 'Indian variant' of coronavirus", under the justification that it is misinformation because the World Health Organization does not officially recognise or use the term in relation to Lineage B.1.617.